B1. Number Sense:

 Duration: approximately 50 minutes

-• When and why do we make estimations in everyday life?
+- When and why do we estimate in everyday life?

-• Tell me about a situation where you made an estimation.
+- Tell me about a situation where you had to make an estimation.

 If possible, read books or texts concerning estimation strategies.